-Midterm Exams: will be comprised of multiple choice items and possibly some short written response.
+Midterms: will be comprised of multiple choice items and possibly some short written response.
 Details will be given for each midterm in class in advance of the exam.
 Midterm 2 is non-cumulative.
 I will provide you with a textbook reading guide to help you focus your revision efforts.

-Class engagement. will be evaluated primarily on your in-class poll & quiz participation and Piazza engagement (answering other students' questions).
-Points will be awarded for participation rather than correctness (with the exception of the syllabus quiz).
+Class engagement: will be evaluated primarily on your Reef participation and Piazza engagement (answering other students' questions).
+Unless otherwise specified (e.g. syllabus quiz is one such exception), points will normally be awarded for effort rather than correctness.
 Engagement points may also be given out to students who show a high level of engagement in class, and/or engage in other notable ways in person (outside office hours) or online.